COP4331-Large-Project/foodgram-mobile/README.md

 cd foodgram-mobile
 sudo npm start
 ```
-open a web browser and enter (There should be a Metro bundler page if everything went correctly)
+open a web browser and enter localhost (There should be a Metro bundler page if everything went correctly)
 ```
 localhost:19002
 ```